-Downtown Merchants Association may not be a member of the executive committee.
-The board of directors shall consist of twenty-five members of which one shall be the city manager of said city, one shall be the president of the Lowell Downtown Merchants Association, and one shall be the president of the Greater Lowell Chamber of Commerce.
-The remaining twenty-two directors shall be elected by the shareholders, casting one vote on a noncumulative basis per share owned.
+The business and affairs of the corporation shall be managed and conducted by an exective committee elected by and from the board of directors executive committee consisting of seven members of which one shall be city manager of Lowell and three shall be elected from among the representatives of those participating financial institutions who have bought shares in the corporation in the amount of one half of one per cent of their saving and checking account deposits.
+The remaining three executive committee members shall be elected at large by and from the board of directors, with each director casting one vote.
+The board of directors shall consist of twenty-five members of which one shall be the manager of the City of Lowell, one shall be the president of the Chamber of Commerce, and one shall be the president of the Lowell Downtown Merchants Association.
+The remaining twenty-two directors shall be elected by the members, casting one vote per share owned.
 There shall be elected by the board of directors and from the executive board a president, treasurer, and secretary/clerk.